 The most notable UM alum is former Texas Rangers star Rusty Greer.
 Greer played at Montevallo from 1988-90.
 He then went on to be drafted by the Texas Rangers in the 10th round of the 1990 draft.
 He played four seasons in the Minor Leagues before being called up to the Rangers squad during the 1994 season.
 He spent nine seasons in the Majors, all with the Rangers, where he had a .305 batting average with 258 doubles, 25 triples, 119 homeruns and 614 RBI.
 He finished third in the 1994 American League Rookie of the Year voting after hitting .314 with 16 doubles, a triple, 10 homeruns and 46 RBI in just 80 games with the Rangers.
 He then went on to finish 22nd in the American League MVP voting in 1997.
 He finished as the fifth best hitter in Major League Baseball that season just behind Ken Griffey, Jr., Frank Thomas, Edgar Martinez and Tino Martinez.
 Greer retired on February 20, 2005 and was later inducted into the Texas Rangers Hall of Fame on August 11, 2007.

 Former Falcon Doug Sisson played at Montevallo from 1983-85 and later coached at UM from 1987-88.
-He is currently the first base coach for the Kansas City Royals and has been coaching in Major and Minor League baseball for 16 years.
-He has served as the first base coach at Kansas City for two seasons and spent the previous two season as the KC Minor League Field Coordinator.
+Sisson served as the first base coach for the Kansas City Royals during his coaching career in Major and Minor League baseball that spanned nearly two decades.
+He served as the first base coach at Kansas City for two seasons and spent the previous two seasons as the Royals' Minor League Field Coordinator.
 He has served as a Minor League Manager for nine different teams at the AA and A level.
 As a manager he has a 655-629 record and he led the Harrisburg Senators to an Eastern League Championship in 1999.

 Two former Falcons made it to the AA level including Gregory Key and Mick Fieldbinder.
 Key played two seasons at AA including one with Waterbury in the Eastern League and one with Midland in the Texas League.
 Fieldbinder spent one season at AA for El Paso in the Texas League.